a-hakim/senangwebs-story/README.md

 - **Event Callbacks:** Execute custom JavaScript functions at the start of any scene or dialogue for enhanced interactivity.
 - **Automatic UI Generation:** When using JSON, the library creates the complete HTML structure for the story.
 - **Flexible Integration:** Works with your existing HTML structure and is easy to style with CSS.

+## Limitations

+- **Scene Limit:** Currently supports up to 9 scenes per story (data-sws-scene-1 through data-sws-scene-9).
+- **Dialog Limit:** Up to 9 dialogs per scene (data-sws-dialog-1 through data-sws-dialog-9).
+- **Single Story Instance:** Each page can have multiple story containers, but each operates independently.
+- **Sequential Navigation:** Stories follow a linear progression; no branching or choice-based storylines.

 ## Quick Start